dieterich-lab/Baltica/docs/intro.md

 ## Consequence of splicing and motivation
 Changes in pre-mRNA splicing can have drastic consequences for protein function.
-Spliced isoforms may lead to truncated or extended protein domains, with a significant impact on protein function.
-Also, AS changes have been implicated in changes to the subcellular trafficking of proteins [@Link_2016].
+Spliced isoforms may lead to truncated or extended protein domains, with a significant impact on protein function, for example, AS have been linked to the differential subcellular trafficking of proteins [@Link_2016].
-The encoding of a premature stop codon due to AS activates the nonsense-mediated decay pathway, which leads to the degradation of this transcript and, thus, depletion of the encoded protein [@Lewis_2002]<sup>,</sup>[@Baserga_1992].
+AS also modulates post-transcriptional regulation events.
+The encoding of a premature stop codon, that can happen as consequence of AS, activates the nonsense-mediated decay pathway, which leads to the degradation of the transcript and, thus, depletion of the encoded protein [@Lewis_2002]<sup>,</sup>[@Baserga_1992].
 However, experimental evidence to support AS biological consequence is limited in the scientific literature because of the many challenges in detecting and prioritizing AS events.
-For example, VastDB, a database of experimentally validated splicing events, contains 1148 events (version 1.8). [@Tapial_2017].
+For example, VastDB, a database of experimentally validated splicing events, contains only 1148 events (version 1.8). [@Tapial_2017].
 <!-- \todo{There are examples of software that touch the topic of protein function changes in AS, notably  IsoformSwitchAnalyser, apprisws and I need to mention those somewhere}  -->

 ## Classes of computational methods for AS identification
 The number of reported AS events has increased enormously over the past ten years.
-This increase is primarily due to advances in the RNA-Sequencing (RNA-Seq) technology, notably the longer read-length, and the development of computational methods to detect AS from RNA-Seq.
+This increase is primarily due to advances in the RNA-Sequencing (RNA-Seq) technology.
+AS detection benefited primarly of the longer read-length, and the development of computational methods to detect AS from RNA-Seq.
-A read that aligns with two or more exons is the evidence that a intron was removed from the pre-mRNA.
+Read that align to two or more exons are evidence for intron excision.
-These reads are named exon-exon junctions or splice junctions (SJ) and represented by the gaps marked with the N cigar in the read alignment.
+These reads are named exon-exon junctions or splice junctions (SJ) and represented by the N cigar in the read alignment.
 The splice graph is a network representation in which nodes and edges represent exon and SJ, respectively, and the different network paths form the different transcripts.
 Methods to detect AS from RNA-Seq build a model based on the feature abundances and its difference between two or more experimental conditions to test for AS differences.
 These methods fit into three classes: (a) different transcript usage or expression (DTU) [@Trapnell_2010]<sup>,</sup>[@Nowicka2016]<sup>,</sup>[@Froussios2019]; (b) different exon usage [@Anders2012]; and (c) different junction usage (DJU) [@Li2017]<sup>,</sup>[@Hartley2016]<sup>,</sup>[@VaqueroGarcia2016]<sup>,</sup>[@Trincado2018]<sup>,</sup>[@SterneWeiler2018].
 The genomic feature used for statistical modeling determines the class of each method.
 Most DTU methods depend on a known transcriptome as input, and the results they report rely heavily on the quality of this annotation [@Soneson_2016].

 ## DEXSeq applied to differential exon usage